 If you're not strong, point the finger at yourself.
 Do the work.
 Eat and sleep as you NEED to, not just how you WANT to.
 Getting strong begins in the mind.
 Never forget that.
 If deep down you don't like doing the work, forget it, you'll never get strong.

 These inmates focus on a select few things you can learn from:

 - Free Weights and the Basic Powerlifting and Bodybuilding movements.

 Just like the days of the Golden Era, free weights WIN every time.

 They pack on the most size and strength and deliver results the fastest.
 Pretty boy bodybuilding is OUT.
 Squats, Deads, Benching and heavy curls.

 - Bodyweight Training on a regular basis.
 High reps for muscular endurance as well as muscular hypertrophy.
 Bodyweight training performed through the day in a 'Grease the Groove' fashion ala Pavel, always performing the exercise when fresh, with solid technique, never training to failure to maximize gains in size and strength while ensuring full recovery.

-Now, before you begin complaining about the fact that inmates are being given credit or complaining, let all that go....
-I am looking at their training, NOT their morals or ethics.
+Now, before you begin complaining about the fact that inmates are being given credit, let all that go for 5 seconds....
+I am looking at their training, NOT what they did in life.

-The Pussification of America needs to end.
-It's plain and simple, don't use my blog as a ground for complaining, instead, it's a place to learn, share and become inspired.
+The complaining and excuse making needs to end.
+It's plain and simple, don't use my website as a ground for complaining, instead, it's a place to learn, share and become inspired.
+DO.
+THE.
+WORK.

 Let's get STRONG.
 Period.